seomoz/plines/README.md

       # The job_batch instance this job is a part of is available as
       # well, so you can do things like cancel the batch.
       job_batch.cancel!

+      # External dependencies may be unresolved if it timed out (see above).
+      # #unresolved_external_dependencies returns an array of symbols,
+      # listing the external dependencies that are unresolved.
+      #
+      # Note that this does not necessarily indicate whether or not an
+      # external dependency timed out; it may have timed out, but then
+      # got resolved before this job ran.
+      # In addition, pending external dependencies are included (e.g.
+      # if the job was manually moved into the processing queue)
+      if unresolved_external_dependencies.any?
+        # do something different because there's an unresolved dependency
+      end
     end
   end
 end